 Accidents, fires, explosions.
 Since I left my job in a newsroom, these are no longer part of my daily life.
 Or are they?

 Well, sort of.
 Ever since I started covering hard news, I've had many vivid dreams with some action in it.
 Twice, I even dreamt about something that was just to happen.
-Once I had a dream that I am in my bed, and I received a call that a car crashed into a house.
-I woke up, checked my phone, to find nothing.
+Once I had a dream that I was in my bed, and I received a call that a car had crashed into a house.
+I woke up, checked my phone to find nothing.
 However, maybe 10 minutes later, a police scanner in my room started beeping an emergency code, followed by a message that a truck rammed through a house.
 No joke.
 The other time I dreamed about a car skidding off the road to a lake.
 I woke up and, in a couple of minutes, got a message that a semi-truck just went off the highway into a river.
 But most of the dreams with these topics are just like fiction movies, and I tend to forget them within minutes after I wake up.

 I had another one today, and this time I decided to capture it before it disappears.
 Also, I haven't drawn anything in ages and this was a good reason to sketch some illustrations to accompany it.

 As in every dream, there was some beginning I can’t recollect, perhaps because it wasn’t important.
 So, from the point I can recall: I was in the city where I grew up, telling a friend from my elementary school that "I need to get out, to take control of my life again."
 Then, the events of the day started to occur.
 I was on a sunny beach in southern California with a group of people I didn't know.

 Funny how I can't recall things like how I got there or what was the group around me about, but I do remember all the details of the place.
 There was a big indoor swimming pool, a street across the beach, which was much more crowded than the beach itself.
 Or, that there was an ice cream booth on the scene...